Coloring ideas for Dragonfly

 Dragonflies come in all sorts of dazzling colors like blue, green, gold, and even purple!
 Their wings are often see-through with shiny patterns, so try using silver, light blue, or sparkly colors to make them magical.
 You can mix and match bright shades for their long bodies, and don't forget their big eyes, those can be any fun color you want.
 For the background, add tall grass, lily pads, flowers, or a calm pond to make your dragonfly feel right at home.

-On the back of the page, why not try writing some fun facts about the dragonfly, or how to say its name in different languages?
+On the back of the page, why not try writing some fun facts about the dragonfly, or its name in different languages?
 You could even give it a name of your own, or draw your own version using your imagination!

 What is a Dragonfly?